Breaking the Loop of Overthinking: Tips from an EMDR Therapist in California for Anxiety & Intrusive Thoughts

 Why EMDR Fits Modern Life

 Today’s fast-paced world—full of work stress, social pressures, and constant demands—can amplify overthinking, turning small worries into relentless loops.
 Intrusive thoughts can disrupt sleep, focus, or relationships, leaving you drained.
 EMDR fits busy lives: it’s targeted, requires minimal narration, and is available in-person or online.
 Our approach integrates mind, body, and spirit, often pairing EMDR with somatic techniques to address physical symptoms like tension.
-Clients may notice vivid dreams or emotional shifts during processing, but our therapists provide steady support.
+Clients may notice vivid dreams or emotional shifts during processing, but our EMDR therapists provide steady support.

 Is EMDR Right for You?